-After successful completing of the module students will have gained:
+After successful completing of the module students are able to:

-- the capability to select and evaluate specific nanofabrication methods relevant for nanotechnological applications,
+- to select and evaluate specific nanofabrication methods relevant for nanotechnological applications

-- the possibility to explore the limits of the various methodologies,
+- understand the limits of the various methodologies

-- the capability for structural, atomic and interface specific analysis of nanostructured materials, and
+- perform structural, atomic and interface specific analysis of nanostructured materials

-- the important knowledge in understanding the complex interplay between material synthesis, structural and electronic properties of materials, and their effect on functionalities in cutting-edge device applications.
+- understand the complex interplay between material synthesis, structural and electronic properties of materials, and their effect on functionalities in cutting-edge device applications